pubkey/rxdb/docs-src/replication.md

 ### Checkpoint iteration

 On first initial replication, or when the client comes online again, a checkpoint based iteration is used to catch up with the server state.
-A checkpoint is a subset of the field of the last pulled document.
+A checkpoint is a subset of the fields of the last pulled document.
 When the checkpoint is send to the backend via `pullHandler()`, the backend must be able to respond with all documents that have been written **after** the given checkpoint.
 For example if your documents contain an `id` and an `updatedAt` field, these two can be used as checkpoint.

-When the checkpoint iteration reaches the last checkpoint, it will automatically switch to the `event observation` mode.
+When the checkpoint iteration reaches the last checkpoint, where the backend returns an empty array because there are no newer documents, the replication will automatically switch to the `event observation` mode.

 ### Event observation